 To prove negligence, you must establish that the owner or manager directly caused the slip and fall to happen by failing to fulfill a duty of care they owed to the person injured.
 The duty that property owners owe to people on their land varies depending on why those individuals were visiting.

 For example, property owners have the greatest responsibility to protect invitees—people visiting for the owner’s financial or personal benefit.
 Owners have slightly less responsibility to protect licensees, who visit for their own benefit.

 Property owners even have a duty to protect trespassers.
 They cannot ignore a hazardous condition.
 If they do, they would be liable to an injured trespasser.

-A trip and fall attorney in Pennsylvania at Ostroff Injury Law can explain which classification applies to you and how it impacts your right to a recovery.
+A trip and fall attorney in Pennsylvania at Ostroff Godshall Injury and Accident Lawyers can explain which classification applies to you and how it impacts your right to a recovery.
 Regardless of your reason for being on a property (and even if you didn’t have the owner’s permission to be on it), the owner owes you a duty and they are legally responsible if you are injured because they failed to fulfill this duty of care.